CWR Asset Management Suite

 This is the dark version of the list view so that administrators can scroll through all their updates and check to verify that everything is going through batch processing as expected.
 Where it is not, the files can be edited directly here.
 Likes, feedback, and ideas are always available.

-The background graphics change onload so that it is clear that the app is loading - it also maintains visual interest.
+The background graphics change onload so that it is clearly loading - it also maintains visual interest.
 We keep it simple yet clean and focused on the music as the mission, to help performers, composers, writers, and rights holders be paid for their works.

 Navigation to the open batch files are tab-like headers.
 Navigation to all main levels and any sub-level are all readily available.